The Monday Sermon: What If What You Believe Is Really Just...Crap?

 4. One response/comment to the video:

 ctually, the 'name' of the statue in New York is "The New Colossus" and is symbolic of all things that are great about America.
 Freemasons had nothing to do with funding or constructing it, the statue was a gift to the United States from French Schoolchildren.
-This man is either stupid, ill-read, power hungry, or, most likely, all the above.
+This man is either stupid, ill-read, power hungry, or, most likely, all the above.6.
+In the case of Newt Gingrich, it was "God" "bible" and "mea culpas".

 5.myself included.